-Also the title of a fantastic series of films presented by medieval historian Dr Eleanor Janega, Going Medieval is a building simulator set in the Middle Ages.
+Also the title of a fantastic series of films presented by Dr Eleanor Janega and podcast with Dr Cat Jarman and Matthew Lewis, Going Medieval is a building simulator set in the Middle Ages.
 The game has players plan and develop a settlement from a beleaguered colony into a stone fortress.

 Having launched in Early Access in June 2021, Going Medieval has made a name for itself for its emphasis on verticality and its intriguing premise.
 Going Medieval digs its foundations in an alternate history where plague has wiped out 95% of the world’s population, and it’s the players’ job to make the world habitable.